-Known for his reimagined paintings of vintage Penguin book covers, Harland Miller appoints the use of imagery and language to comment on the frequent disconnect between representation and reality, as such his artistic status has gone from strength to strength.
-We explore the genius behind the covers - a must have for any art collection.
+Known for his reimagined paintings of vintage Penguin book art, Harland Miller transposes imagery and language to comment on the frequent disconnect between representation and reality.
+With his artistic status going from strength to strength, we explore the genius behind the satirical book covers, which are a must for any art collection.

 1. He is a novelist as well as an artist